Valhrek/MarkAndRecall-Vehicles/README.md

 Logic for transporting vehicles and creatures was taken from bdew's Highway Portals mod.
 Thanks bdew!

-Note: A new property has been added to
-# The minimum quality level for a rune to be usable for
-# marking or recalling while embarked on a vehicle.
+Note: A new property has been added to the MarkAndRecallVechicles.properties file The minimum quality level for a rune to be usable for marking or recalling while embarked on a vehicle. minUsableQualityForVehicle=65.0
-minUsableQualityVehicle=65.0